EdwardBock/wp/README.md

 Because sometimes performance matters!

-Most of the time it is totally fine to use the wordPress REST api.
+Most of the time it is totally fine to use the [wp-rest](https://www.npmjs.com/package/@palasthotel/wp-rest) api.
 But when performance matters you do not want to spin up a WordPress stack just to query some data in the database.
 Especially if you have direct access to the database in your node setup.

 ### 0.x !